 Following her tenure at the Center for Neighborhoods, Janis joined the staff at the Community Foundation of Greater Memphis to design and direct a grant-making program for grassroots neighborhood associations in Memphis.
 Over her nine years with the Community Foundation, Janis served as Program Officer, Vice-President of Programs, and Executive Vice President.
 Of special note is her work with the Foundation's Board of Governors to refocus the Foundation's discretionary grant-making activity on community building and to position the Community Foundation as a catalyst for community development in the Memphis area.

-Janis is an adjunct faculty member of the Asset Based Development Institute and is certified as a coach from the Hudson Institute of Santa Barbara.
+Janis is an emeritus faculty member of the Asset Based Development Institute and is certified as a coach from the Hudson Institute of Santa Barbara.
 She has served as a trainer for the Neighborhood Reinvestment Training Institute and a consultant to dozens of funders and change-oriented nonprofit organizations.
 She has a master's degree in Urban Anthropology and resides in South Central Texas.

 You can reach Janis at 361-798-1808 or firstname.lastname@example.org.